UPES Dehradun BA Admissions 2026

 Prepare an exam day strategy: This can include deciding what to revise at the last minute, collecting documents like the admit card and proof of identity, familiarising yourself with your exam centre location so that you can reach early, and avoiding stress during the exam.

-CUET 2026 is an online entrance exam conducted to get admission in UG programmes offered by many central universities.
+CUET 2026 is an online entrance exam conducted to get admission in programmes offered by many central universities.

 A total of 147 central, state, private, and deemed universities, including the University of Delhi and Jawaharlal Nehru University, will use CUET as a channel for admissions to undergraduate programmes for the academic session 2026-27.